nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 - `Dispatcher` - maps parser results to commands
 - `Command` - validates arguments and execute command

+When the logic component is instantated each of these subcomponents is injected via dependency injection.
+This allows them to be tested more easily.

 The flow of a command being executed is -

 1. `Logic` parse the user input into a `ParseResult` object